atomfrede/jadenticon/README.md

 // Create a jdenticon with size 555 and padding 0.08 String rawSvgWithSize = Jadenticon.from("Jane Doe").withSize(555).toSvg();

-// You can save it directly to a file
-File svgFile = Jadenticon.from("Jane Doe").file("janedoe.svg");
+// You can save it directly to a file, the .svg prefix is added automatically File svgFile = Jadenticon.from("Jane Doe").file("janedoe");

 ```